-Guidance and Technical Assistance Provide Setting Standards and Progress Measures

-Create standards for tools, practices, and resources

-Assist with agency DEI plans, and promote self-accountability and transparency

-Work with agencies to develop agency-specific performance measures

-Maintain a public dashboard that shows performance and progress

-Enforcement

-Recognize accomplishments

-Help identify areas for improvement

-Enact consequences for noncompliance or nonimprovement
+Guidance and Technical Assistance Setting Standards and Progress Measures Provide agencies with Create standards for tools, the tools and practices, and resources assistance they Assist with agency DEI plans, and Recognize accomplishments need to promote self-accountability and implement Help identify areas for transparency more equitable improvement Work with agencies to develop practices agency-specific performance Enact consequences for nonmeasures compliance or nonimprovement Maintain a public dashboard that shows performance and progress

+31 | Office of Equity Task Force

+12 As part of its work in 2020, the Task Force will explore additional accountability and enforcement mechanisms, including audits and possible consequences for non-compliance and non-improvement.
+It will include further recommendations in the final proposal due by July 1, 2020.